+Thendele camp in the Drakensberg is one of those places that will always speak to my soul.
 The Drakensberg mountain range in South Africa is a magnificent sight to bear witness to.
 It holds deep magic within it that almost overpowers you the closer you get.
-Driving up to any point of The Berg, as it is affectionately known, you are overcome with excitement and awe.
+Driving to the Berg, as it is affectionately known, you are overcome with excitement and awe.
 It truly captivates you with its majesty.

-Thendele Camp, one of the Ezemvelo KZN Wildlife resorts, is possibly the most perfectly positioned camp in the whole of The Berg.
+Thendele camp, one of the Ezemvelo KZN Wildlife resorts, is possibly the most perfectly positioned camp in the Berg.
 My husband and I have been there a few times on our own to celebrate our anniversary.
 We finally took our kids there this here too.
 It is definitely as much a family-friendly spot as it is romantic.

 The camp itself possibly has the most exquisite location in the whole of the Drakensberg.
 Small thatch chalets are dotted on either side of the concrete driveway.
 There are 2-sleepers, 4-sleepers and 6-sleepers, with the Mahai campsite located just down the road too.
-We stayed in the same 2-sleeper chalet when we came for our anniversary, and a beautiful 4-sleeper (with an extra mattress) when we brought our kids.
+We stayed in the same 2-sleeper chalet twice when we came for our anniversary.
+When we came with our kids, we stayed in a 4-sleeper (with an extra mattress).

 It is basic and a little bit rustic, but has everything you need.
 A small braai outside on the patio, an oven and hob.
 Cutlery, crockery and all the basic utensils, as well as glasses and coffee mugs.
 There is a bath and a shower in the bathroom, clean towels, and a comfortable bed.
 What more could you need?
 For those who can’t live without a little TV before bed, there is one hooked up to DStv in the living area.

 Thendele is nestled in a valley with views that lead up to the iconic Amphitheatre in all its grandeur.
-No matter where you are situated in the camp, you have an incredible, jaw-dropping view of this incredible expanse of mountain and can clearly see The Sentinel and the Eastern Buttress from your patio too.
-We have stayed in two different chalets on our three visits to the camp; a two-sleeper tucked up against the mountains, and a four-sleeper with the perfect view of the Ampitheatre front and centre.
+No matter where you are situated in the camp, you have an incredible, jaw-dropping view of this expanse of mountain.
+You can clearly see The Sentinel and the Eastern Buttress from your patio too.
+Regardless of where you stay in the Thendele camp, you have a perfect view of the Ampitheatre front and centre.

-But a visit to Thendele is all about the hikes.
-As beautiful as it is to soak up the environment of the camp, the hikes that lead out from the camp are unforgettable!
+A visit to Thendele camp is all about the hikes.
+As beautiful as it is to soak up the environment of the camp, the hikes that lead out from it are unforgettable!
 We have done the following hikes straight from Thendele camp: